getsentry/sentry-kafka-schemas/README.md

 All topics definitions, schemas and examples should have a defined owner or multiple owners if shared.
 The CODEOWNERS file should be updated with this information whenever new schemas and topics are added.

+Review is only required from one team/owner, not from all of them.